codefellows-portland-javascript-401d4/http-hello-goodbye-world/README.md

 It requires node's http, url, and querystring command sets.

+It replicates a simple two-page website that uses the url & querystring techniques to output appropriately.

+It also crudely mimics error handling for non-GET attempts and non-existent paths.

-It currently writes "Hello..." at root and "Goodbye..." at any other url.
-The if/else block that handles this is easily modified and expanded for additional urls.
+The if/else block and associated techniques therein are easily modified and can be expanded for additional paths.

 ISC License (ISC)
 Copyright (c) 2016, Gregory N. Katchmar <gunk55@msn.com>